April 1, 2020 – All I do is sew

 Today’s news is also focused on PPE and medical equipment, which hospitals warn will soon be in short supply.
 There are reports that Trump sent nearly 18 tons of medical supplies to China last month.
 He boasts of a 1 ton shipment of supplies arriving from China today.
 We sent a 1 ton shipment to Thailand, which confused them because they had just shipped us the same amount.
 Things are pretty screwed up on the supply front.

-I pick up a little steam and then the ground seems to drop away.
-Anger from yesterday morphs into depression today.
-I need to figure out how to stop over-reacting to everything.
+I pick up a little steam and then the ground drops away.
+Anger from yesterday morphs into depression today, and I over-react to everything.

 April 2, 2020